TetraPlex-org/central/Documentation/Features.md

 2. Demerit Points - what actions reduce karma
 3. Leveling and XP system for access to system

-*To do:  make document for this and link here

 ## III.
 Secure Off the Record (OTR) Communication